c-florist/radiance-cascade/README.md

-# Radiance cascade
+# Phototaxis

-A simulation of moths flocking to light sources.
+A simulation of "moths" flocking to light sources.